jaymabazza/mywork/README.md

 ## 🧠 Projects

 ### SI PMS (2019 to present)
-ℹ️ PMS is a project management system for tracking school infrastructure activities, built with React, Angular, and Tailwind for a responsive UI, powered by a Node.js backend and hosted on AWS for scalability and reliability.
+💛 PMS is a project management system for tracking school infrastructure activities, built with React, Angular, and Tailwind for a responsive UI, powered by a Node.js backend and hosted on AWS for scalability and reliability.

 🚀 **Tech:** React, Angular, Nodejs, PHP, AWS, Postgres